dssjon/biblos/README.md

 Biblos allows semantic search and summarization of Bible passages using state-of-the-art NLP techniques:

-- Vector search over the entire Bible text using [Chroma](https://github.com/chroma-core/chroma) and Instructor-XL embeddings
+- Vector search over the entire Bible text using [Chroma](https://github.com/chroma-core/chroma) and instructor-large embeddings
 - Summarization of search results using [Anthropic's Claude](https://www.anthropic.com/) large language model

 This enables powerful semantic search over biblical texts to find related passages, along with high quality summaries of the relationships between verses on a given topic.